KrijnvanderBurg/config-driven-ETL-framework/README.md

 The `Job._transform()` method invokes the data transformation process by utilising `transform.factory.TransformFactory.get()`.
 This factory pattern dynamically determines the Transform functions to execute based on the list specified in the CONFETI file.
 The key `transform.function` is interpreted as a callable function, similar to a lambda function.

 - The factory identifies the function names and replaces them with its respective Callable function, incorporating the provided arguments.
-- Each callable function is performed on the DataFrame using `dataframe.transform(callable)`.
+- Each callable function is performed on the DataFrame using `df.transform(callable)`.

 The resulting transformed data is passed to the Load stage.